×

 All about Basalt and Ignimbrite Properties

 Know all about Basalt and Ignimbrite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Basalt and Ignimbrite belong to Igneous Rocks.Texture of Basalt is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Ignimbrite is Aphanitic.
 Basalt appears Dull and Soft and Ignimbrite appears Dull, Vesicular and Foilated.
-The luster of Basalt is not available while that of Ignimbrite is vitreous to dull.
+The luster of Basalt is while that of Ignimbrite is vitreous to dull.
 Basalt is available in black, brown, light to dark grey colors whereas Ignimbrite is available in beige, black, brown, grey, pink, white colors.
 The commercial uses of Basalt are an oil and gas reservoir, commemorative tablets, creating artwork, used in aquariums and that of Ignimbrite are cemetery markers, commemorative tablets, creating artwork.